Trinity School of Medicine Faculty

 Frances Jack-Edwards, MD

-Associate Dean of Admissions and Student Affairs
+Associate Dean of Admissions and Student Affairs - Associate Professor

-Dr. Jack hails from St. Vincent and completed her pre-medical program and her MD program at St. Georges University School of Medicine in 2003.
+Dr. Jack-Edwards hails from St. Vincent and completed her pre-medical program and her MD program at St. Georges University School of Medicine in 2003.
 She completed an internship at the Milton Cato Memorial Hospital in Kingstown, St. Vincent in 2005 and was certified as a medical practitioner with the government of St. Vincent and the Grenadines in 2006.
 She has taught at the Girl's High School in St. Vincent and has served as a District Medical Officer in the Cedars and Mesopotamia districts and as a Medical Officer, A&E Milton Cato Memorial Hospital.
 From January 2007 to February 2008 she served as a Clinical Tutor at St. Georges University School of Medicine in Grenada.
-In addition to her duties as Dean of Students, Dr. Jack teaches in the Introduction to Clinical and Community Medicine course.
+In addition to her duties as Dean of Students, Dr. Jack teaches in the Introduction to Clinical and Community Medicine course as an associate professor.

 Mignonette Relatado-Sotto, MD

-Associate Dean of Continuing Medical Education
+Associate Dean of Continuing Medical Education - Associate Professor

 Dr. Sotto was awarded the MD degree from the Cebu Institute of Medicine (Philippines) in 1991.
 She completed a post-graduate internship in the Philippines and served as a resident physician in Obstetrics and Gynecology from 1993 – 2001.
 From 2001 to 2004 she served as a senior medical officer at the Milton Cato Memorial Hospital and from 2005 -2007 she was a clinical tutor for students at the Kingstown Medical College.
 From 2007 to 2008 she was a Clinical Instructor in the Department of Pharmacology at St. George's University prior to joining the faculty of Trinity as course director of Introduction to Clinical Medicine.

-Senior Associate Dean of Clinical Clerkships
+Senior Associate Dean of Clinical Clerkships - Professor of Internal Medicine

 Marcus Caine, MS

-Instructor, Community and Behavioral Sceinces
+Instructor, Community and Behavioral Sciences

 Lina Díaz, MD, PhD